Akuli/the-simple-noteprogram/README.md

 ## Downloading and dependencies

 Downloading this application is easy.
-Just go to the top right of this page and click the "Download zip" button.
+Just go to the top right of this page and click the "Download zip" button (or "Clone or download" ➔ "Download zip").
 Then extract the `install-prefix` folder from the zip.

 You need to have these dependencies installed in order to run this program: